dd32/td-gh-ex/readme.txt

 == Frequently Asked Questions ==

 = How to setup Home/front-page with out Blog =
 Go to settings - reading and select A static page as option for front page display.
-Select any page as front page and a page called say "Blog" for blog page.
+Select any page as front page (Make sure the page you select is set as  Home Page as a page template from Template drop-down option in the page editor area) and a page called say "Blog" for blog page.

 = Footer-sidebar.php, How to add footer widgets =
 Go to appearance - widgets.
 Drag widgets from left side and drop into First footer widget, second footer widget...and so on..